To understand why it’s so easy to use “Latin,” or Ballet, feet when we dance, one only has to look at a chair.

 Correcting bad habits

 One of the best pieces of advice I’ve heard to correct this habit is to step in a way that feels “pigeon toed.”
-When you have a bad habit like this, the incorrect action feels normal.
+When you have a bad habit like using Latin (out-turned) feet, that incorrect action feels normal because you’re used to it.
 Breaking it requires you to feel “not normal” so that you can correct the problem.
 You’ll have to focus on moving forward and backward in a way that makes you feel as if your toes are turned in.
 When they feel like that, chances are that they will be aligned just right.
 Have someone monitor this with you to see how much it has to feel awkward to be properly aligned.
 Once you know how it feels to use the correct alignment, then focus on feeling that for the next few weeks.
 If you aren’t feeling it, you might be falling back on old habits.

 After a number of weeks of focusing on feet alignment in this way, you will be less conscious of feeling awkward.
 Eventually it will begin to feel quite natural.
 And as that happens, you will find that your feet are correctly aligned most of the time.